adamnfish/DjanJinja2/README.md

   `setting` attempts to resolve a setting name into a value, returning an optional default instead (i.e. `setting('MEDIA_URL', '/media')`).

-* `djanijnja.csrf`: Djanjinja includes a csrf bundle that provides a `print_csrf_token()` function.
+* `djanijnja.csrf`: DjanJinja includes a csrf bundle that provides a `print_csrf_token()` function.
 This can be used to add the csrf token to your forms.
 For more information on csrf protection in Djanjinja, see the documentation below.